The Padjelanta trail

 The hike begins across blooming alpine meadows and gravel ridges, with wide views over Lake Virihávrre.
 The trail continues past Gieddávrre, where dense willow thickets line the shore and the Sámi reindeer calf-marking enclosure is located.
 At Bållávrjåhkå, you’ll cross ridges and riverbanks before the terrain becomes rockier, dotted with small lakes and tundra polygons formed by permafrost.
 The final stretch takes you through a barren mountain landscape before reaching the Duottar cabins.

-Section 6: BLT Duottar cabin – BLT Darreluoppal cabin
+Stage 6: BLT Duottar cabin – BLT Darreluoppal cabin

 11 kilometres, 3–4 hours of hiking